 In the course of conducting social research, we may rely on third party service providers to host or store the data we collect.
 We take all reasonable steps to ensure that third party service providers comply with our RIPP, the Privacy Act and the APPs.

 You have the right to request access to any personal information we hold about you.
+This includes confirmation as to whether or not your personal data is being processed, where and for what purpose.
 You can request this information by contacting the Privacy Officer at the details listed below.
 Where we hold information that you are entitled to access, we will respond to your request in a reasonable time and endeavour to provide you with a suitable range of choices as to how access is provided.
+You have the right to request for your identifiable research information to be destroyed or de-identified.
+Depending on the channel in which the request is made this may take up to two business days to take effect across all systems.

 If you have any questions about the RIPP or believe that we have at any time failed to keep one of our commitments to you to handle your personal information in the manner required by the Privacy Act, the APPs or the Code, then we ask that you contact us immediately using the following contact details: